rleber/bun/doc/file_format/file_format.md

 - They also don't appear to use the end of file marker

-For additional clues, see doc/file_format/decode_help.txt, the source file lib/defroster.rb or run "gecos dump" or "gecos freezer dump".
+For additional clues, see doc/file_format/decode_help.txt, the source file lib/defroster.rb or run "bun dump" or "bun freezer dump".

 _Huffman Coded Files_

 I haven't explored this format.
-See decode_help.txt, free.b.txt, or try running "gecos dump".
+See decode_help.txt, free.b.txt, or try running "bun dump".